 WePay asks Merchants for additional information, such as street address, telephone number, tax identification number (such as Social Security Number), and date of birth.
 You agree to provide supplemental documentation upon request (including but not limited to: articles of incorporation, passports, driver's license or a business license).
 You authorize WePay, directly or through third parties, to make inquiries or verify that this information is accurate (for example, through social media or third party databases).
 You specifically authorize WePay to request a consumer report that contains your name and address.

 You must provide accurate and complete information.
 If we cannot verify that this information is complete and accurate, we may deny your use of our Service, or close your Account.

-WePay allows individuals, businesses, and non-profit organizations to register for WePay.
-You must be either a United States citizen, a legal permanent resident of the United States, or a United States business or nonprofit organization having a physical presence in the United States and authorized to conduct business by the state in which it operates.
-You must be eighteen (18) years of age or older.
+WePay allows individuals, businesses, and non-profit organizations to register for WePay if they are located in one of the 50 United States or the District of Columbia.
+A merchant must be either a United States citizen, a legal permanent resident of the United States, or a United States business or nonprofit organization having a physical presence in the United States and authorized to conduct business by the state in which it operates.
+A user who opens an Account must be eighteen (18) years of age or older.
 You may open an Account for a business or nonprofit organization only if it is legitimate and you have the authority to enter into this Agreement on its behalf.
 Your acceptance of this Agreement constitutes acceptance by the business or nonprofit organization.